 - Thoughts or talk of self-harm or harm to others

 Previous suicide attempts increase the risk for future suicide attempts and completed suicide.
 All mention of suicide or violence must be taken seriously.
 If you intend or have a plan to commit suicide, go to the emergency room for immediate evaluation and treatment.

 There are a number of different types or subtypes of depression including:

 Other types of depression that can occur include:

-Double depression -- a condition that happens when a person with chronic depression (dysthymia) experiences an episode of major depression
+Double depression -- a condition that happens when a person with chronic, low-grade depression (dysthymia) experiences an episode of major depression.

-Masked depression -- a depression that is hidden behind physical complaints for which no organic cause can be found
+Masked depression -- a depression that is hidden behind physical complaints for which no other medical cause can be found.